urllib3/urllib3/docs/advanced-usage.rst

 resolved in different ways.

 * :class:`~exceptions.InsecureRequestWarning`
-    This happens when an request is made to an HTTPS URL without certificate verification enabled.
+    This happens when a request is made to an HTTPS URL without certificate verification enabled.
 Follow the :ref:`certificate verification <ssl>` guide to resolve this warning.
 * :class:`~exceptions.InsecurePlatformWarning`